josemaia/book-summaries/phoenix-project/summaries.md

 - After coming up with the countermeasures, Bill has a meeting with Dick
   - Dick is unimpressed, because he believes "everyone should know" these things are important
   - Bill successfully explains how IT risks are business risks, and proposes a strategy:
-    - Three weeks with each of the business process owners to udnerstand the business risks posed by IT
+    - Three weeks with each of the business process owners to understand the business risks posed by IT
     - A meeting about Phoenix with Chris and Dick
 - John figures out what exactly was overscoped in the audio
   - One of the financial analysts, Faye, created control documents that showed that what detected errors was a manual step, not IT
 - John proposes measures to reduce the security workload drastically
   - Reduce the scope of the SOX-404 compliance program
-  - Analyse how production vulnerabilities got htere and how to modify the deployment process to make sure they don't happen again
+  - Analyse how production vulnerabilities got there and how to modify the deployment process to make sure they don't happen again
   - Flag every system which is in the scope for compliance audits
   - Outsource anything that stores or processes cardholder data (e.g. cafeteria POS)
   - Pay down all the technical debt in Phoenix using the time saved from the previous 4